Childhood Trauma Therapist Near Me | Trauma Counseling

 During EMDR, a therapist might ask you to recall memories of past trauma while using bilateral stimulation in the form of eye movements or finger tapping.
 This type of therapy can help desensitize you to your traumatic experiences, and consequently, in the future, you may recall certain traumatic experiences without the occurrence of unwanted symptoms, such as anxiety.

-d) Narrative exposure therapy (NET)
+d) Narrative Exposure Therapy (NET)

 Narrative exposure therapy is another type of treatment used to alleviate the symptoms of childhood trauma.
 With this type of therapy, you may be asked to narrate the story of your life experiences, including both negative and positive events.